Fielding (cricket): Modifiers

-Additionally, commentators or spectators discussing the details of field placement will often use the terms for descriptive phrases such as "gully is a bit wider than normal" (meaning he is more to the side than normal) or "mid off is standing too deep, he should come in shorter" (meaning he is too far away and should be positioned closer to the batter).
+Additionally, commentators or spectators discussing the details of field placement will often use the terms for descriptive phrases such as "gully is a bit wider than normal" (meaning they are more to the side than normal) or "mid off is standing too deep, they should come in shorter" (meaning they are too far away and should be positioned closer to the batter).

 Restrictions on field placement

 Fielders may be placed anywhere on the field, subject to the following rules.
 At the time the ball is bowled: